awused/aw-fm/README.md

 Gui file managers on Linux are almost all descended from Nautilus and have similar characteristics including performance traps and a lack of customization.
-They do, however, support things I won't, like udev.
+They do, however, support things I probably won't, like automount and udev.